Barszczyk0/Notes/PortSwigger/Advanced_topics/HTTP_request_smuggling/HTTP_request_smuggling,_obfuscating_the_TE_header.md

 |![](Images/image-12.png)|
 | *Read timeout - Deletion of the extra line after X causes different error* |

-## Determining what the back-end is using
+### Determining what the back-end is using
-This request after coming from front-end is striped of the `X` - the vale of content length header is not valid (Changing it in the below payload does not change the response).
+This request after coming from front-end is striped of the `X` - the value of content length header is not valid (Changing it in the below payload does not change the response).

 ```
 POST / HTTP/1.1